YunoHost/apps/README.md

 You can find the validation form used by Apps group [here](https://github.com/YunoHost/apps/blob/master/hq_validation_template.md).

-If the app is already tag as High Quality and one of those criteria isn't respected anymore.
-After a warning, the tag will be removed until the criteria are again validated.
+If the app is already tagged as High Quality and one of those criteria isn't respected anymore: after a warning, the tag will be removed until the criterion is again validated.

 To make an app a High Quality app, technically, you have to add the tag ```"high_quality": true```.
 ```json